Questions? Call0808 196 1942orMessage us

 How long does the donor matching process take?

-We cannot say for sure how long the matching process will take as it depends on your characteristics and those of the recipients who are ready to proceed, but once you have been matched, egg collection will generally happen within the next 6-8 weeks.
+We can’t predict exactly how long the matching process will take, as it depends on your individual characteristics and the needs of recipients who are ready to move forward.
+However, once you’ve been matched and agree to donate your eggs, the egg collection usually takes place within six to eight weeks.

 You can donate to create 10 families, some of whom may have more than one child.
 This may also mean that you can donate more than 10 times, especially if you donate again to the same couple or if one couple does not conceive.
-You must wait a minimum of 3 months between donations and still meet the donor criteria.
+You must wait a minimum of three months between donations and still meet the donor criteria.
+For more details on donation frequency, check out our article on how often you can donate eggs.

 How are my eggs collected?